vanphn/DH110/assignment06/README.md

 ## Design System
+### Layout
 <img width="749" alt="Screen Shot 2022-05-14 at 3 14 34 AM" src="https://user-images.githubusercontent.com/63387277/168421561-eb5a0b63-b182-42ac-b647-40f78824bd32.png">

+I chose the grid and layout system above to start designing.
+The margins are slightly bigger (20 px) than the 16 px standard but I thought it was better to play safe and make sure nothing is cut off.
+I toggled the rows on and off during this process whenever I was adding new components or text and followed the 4px guidelines.

 ### Typographic Variation
 I decided one three different fonts for my design: